 Elisabet Barnes is the presumptive women’s champion of this year’s Marathon des Sables.
 She’s won each of the first four stages and can now slowly jog her way to overall victory.

-In a topsy-turvy race, big blowups by Laurence Klein and Liza Howard during the long stage, a 1-hour penalty to Natalia Sedykh prior to Stage 4, AND, most importantly, a strong Stage 4 mean that Anne-Marie Watson jumped from sixth to second overall today.
+In a topsy-turvy race, big blowups by Laurence Klein and Liza Howard during the long stage, a 1-hour penalty to Natalia Sedykh prior to Stage 4, AND, most importantly, a strong Stage 4 mean that Anna-Marie Watson jumped from sixth to second overall today.
 Natalia’s third-place finish on the day moved her up into third.
 (She had been in fourth prior to her penalty.)
 These two women should battle for second in Friday’s final marathon-length competitive stage.
-It’s worth noting that Natalia has run nearly hour faster than Anne-Marie has on the course.
+It’s worth noting that Natalia has run nearly hour faster than Anna-Marie has on the course.
 If both recover well tomorrow, this could be a great battle to the finish.

 Behind Natalie, there’s an almost (certainly insurmountable) hour to Meghan Hicks, who jumps up into fourth overall with her steady running on the long stage, but Gemma Game is a mere five minutes behind Hicks in fifth.